basit3407/expo-google-signInTest/README.md

 EXPECTED BEHAVIOUR:
 1. on clicking the button modal will show which will have the google email addresses.
-2. on tapping the email address we will get the idToken of the use which was tapped.
+2. on tapping the email address we will get the idToken of the user which was tapped.
 This token will be console logged.

 ACTUAL BEHAVIOUR IN CLASSIC-EXPO BUILD.
 1. modal is shown as expected